pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 ## Service Endpoint Health

-It can be useful to see service health stats broken down by endpoint for a service.
+When troubleshooting service health, it can be useful to see stats broken down by service endpoint.

-1. Select `pxbeta/service_endpoints` from the script drop-down menu.
-Note that this is a beta script.
+1. Select `pxbeta/service_endpoints` from the script drop-down menu (note: this is a Beta script).

 2. Select the drop down arrow next to the `service` argument, type `px-sock-shop/catalogue`, and press Enter to re-run the script.

-> The graphs should update to only show the endpoints for the `catalogue` pod.
+> This script shows latency, error and throughput per endpoint for the given service.

 3. Clear the `service` value by selecting the drop-down arrow and pressing Enter.